Senator Fong's Plantation & Gardens

 Today visitors are welcome to explore this colorful collection of palms, flowers, tropical fruit and ferns with the help of an experienced guide.
 Here you'll encounter a wide range of exotic Hawaiian plant species, such as kukui, koa, ohia-'ai (mountain apple), hala, ti and pili grass.
 You can also view 15 early Polynesian introduced plants, such as bamboo, betel nut and taro.
 Fong's tropical palm garden features an impressive 80 varieties.

 The 1-mile (1.6 km) walking tour lasts about 90 minutes and takes visitors through Fong's lush valley, dense canopies and forested plateaus bursting with native plants.
 Knowledgeable guides let visitors sample kukui nuts, tropical fruits and whatever other tasty treats are currently in season.
 In fact, the plantation features over 70 edible nuts and fruits from around the world.
 Senator Fong's open-air visitor center hosts weddings, baby's first luau celebrations and other events amidst spectacular natural surroundings.
-Visitors can even learn the art of lei making with classes offered daily.

-Senator Fong's Plantation & Gardens Overview
+Key Features of Senator Fong's Plantation & Gardens

 Show Form